Unsupervised Local Discrimination for Medical Images

-\textbf{Cluster's number:} We respectively set $C$ as 4, 8 ,12, 16 and the comparisons are shown in the third part of Table. \ref{table:ablation experiments}, which demonstrate that region discrimination can further improve representation by clustering pixels with similar semantic context compared with the method without it (i.e., $C=0$).
-When the size of targets gets smaller, more sub-regions are needed as shown for color fundus that the results with $C=16$ are the best.
-Target structures or lesion in chest X-ray tasks have relatively big sizes, so it is not necessary to set a big clustering number and $C=4$ is enough to reach the best results.
+2) For a target with a small size, the model trained by region discrimination with a bigger $C$ can contribute to a better performance.
+For color fundus images, the target structures, such as vessels and lesions, are of small size, making results with $C=16$ the best.
+However, since targets in chest X-ray tasks have relatively big sizes, so it is not necessary to set a big clustering number and $C=4$ is enough to reach the best results.

-\textbf{Annotated data demand:} Based on the training data of chest X-ray downstream tasks, we investigate the ability of our method in reducing the demand for labeled dataset.
-Specifically, the pre-trained model are transferred to train segmentation network respectively based on 20\%, 40\%, 60\%, 80\% and 100\% of the annotated data.
-The results are shown in Fig. \ref{fig:result-with-different-data-rate}, and we can see that: 1) Regardless of the amount of data, models based on our method always have better results.
-2) In the situation that the training data is extremely scarce (i.e., only 20\% training data are available), our method can significantly improve the performances by 8.81\%, 7.1\%, 12.49\% for the segmentation of heart, clavicle and pneumothorax.
-3) Models based on our proposed framework can quickly achieve better results with less dataset, and utilizing only 40\%, 40\%, 60\%, 60\% of the training data can let our models have better results than models from scratch with full data for the segmentation of heart, lung, clavicle and pneumothorax.
+\textbf{Annotation demand:} Based on the chest X-ray downstream tasks, we investigate the ability of our method to reduce the demand for labeled datasets.
+Specifically, 20\%, 40\%, 60\%, 80\%, and 100\% of the annotated data in the downstream tasks are set as the training data for models.
+According to the results shown in Fig.~\ref{fig:result-with-different-data-rate}, we can see that:

+1) Models based on the trained model of our method (Rd) have the best results in most situations (15 out of 20).

+2) In the situation that the training data is extremely scarce, i.e., only 20\% of training data are available, Rd can significantly improve the performances by 8.81\%, 7.1\%, and 12.49\% for the segmentation of heart, clavicle, and pneumothorax.

+3) Models based on Rd can quickly achieve better results with fewer data.
+Specifically, utilizing only 40\%, 40\%, 60\%, and 60\% of the training data can ensure that our models have better results than models trained from scratch with full data for the segmentation of heart, lung, clavicle, and pneumothorax.